 FindBugs suppresses all warnings at uses of a @Nullable variable.
-(This inevitably surprises programmers!
-You have to use @CheckForNull to indicate a nullable variable that FindBugs should check.)
+(You have to use @CheckForNull to indicate a nullable variable that FindBugs should check.)
 For example:

 '''

 // declare getObject() to possibly return null

 @Nullable Object getObject() { ... }

 void myMethod() {

 @Nullable Object o = getObject();

-// FindBugs issues no warning about calling toString on a possibly-null reference
+// FindBugs issues no warning about calling toString on a possibly-null reference!

 o.toString();

 }

 '''

-The Checker Framework does not emulate this behavior of FindBugs, even if you are using FindBugs annotations.
+The Checker Framework does not emulate this non-standard behavior of FindBugs, even if the code uses FindBugs annotations.

 The Checker Framework will issue more warnings than FindBugs, and some of them may be about real bugs in your program.
 If you wish to suppress warnings at a specific client use where the value is known to be non-null, you should do that at the client use.
-For example:
+See Section 3.4 for information about suppressing nullness warnings.